 In summer of 1990 I heard a call out for DJs for the Underground Sound: KSCU in Santa Clara on the Santa Clara University Campus.
 I signed up and started learning audio production, radio broadcasting and the overwhelming diversity of music.
 At that time I spent a focus programming shows featuring local, alternative, indie, punk rock and jazz.

-In 1992, I transferred to UCDavis in Yolo County, CA. I really took a bite out of music and audio production at KDVS.
-What a saving grace from the stress of college, career, and the future.
-Radio became my other life often spending 6 – 8 hours programming music for late programming then still coming in during the day for my regular show and shifts!
-I won’t forget those times, and miss many of the amazing music aficionados, friends, and artists I met and shared unique experiences.
+In 1992, I transferred to UCDavis in Yolo Count, CA. Took a real bite out of music and audio production at KDVS.
+A saving grace from the stress of college, career, and the future, radio became my other life.
+I would often spend 6 – 8 hours programming music for late night hours and still coming in during the day for my regular show and my college courses!
+I won’t forget those times.
+I often fondly remember those fantastic experiences with amazing music aficionados, friends, musicians and artists.

 After 7 years in community and college radio I took a brief sabbatical to pursue experimentation with video art, installation work and video editing.
-Moving up to Seattle in 1998, I was involved in many video art performances and projects, but I still was longing again for the music sharing outlet and freedoms of community radio.
+Moving up to Seattle in 1996, I was involved in many video art performances and projects, but I still was longing again for the music sharing outlet and freedoms of community public radio.
 A friend knew my past radio programming experience and how I felt.
 He suggested looking into KBCS 91.3FM.
 What a wonderful find of music enthusiasts, journalists, activists, and supporters of community radio.
 I have been at KBCS since 2000 playing music for our Northwest and global listening community, producing specific show content, conducting interviews and assisting with KBCS live events and studio recordings.